 Why is it important to set a primary goal?
 First, choosing the right goals for your experiment and organizing a clear report on their outcomes is as important as coming up with effective variations.
 Second, Optimizely’s Stats Engine treats your primary goal differently from the others for significance calculations.

 Optimizely makes sure that the goal you choose as your primary goal always has the highest statistical power, while protecting the integrity of all your goals against inflated error rates from adding multiple goals and variations to your experiment.

 All things being equal, your primary goal will reach significance faster than the rest.

-You can learn more about the interaction of Optimizely’s Stats Engine and primary goals here.
-We discuss the increased chance of making an incorrect business decision when testing with multiple goals and variations and Optimizely’s solution in our knowledge base article on Stats Engine.
+You can learn more about the interaction of Optimizely’s Stats Engine and primary goals.
+We discuss the increased chance of making an incorrect business decision when testing with multiple goals and variations and Optimizely’s solution with false discovery rate control in Stats Engine.

 To gain additional visibility into your visitors' behaviors and make sure the lift you see sets your program up for long-term success, add secondary and monitoring goals to your experiment.